Swoon (song): Music video

 The music video for the "Swoon" was directed by the duo's long time collaborator Adam Smith and Marcus Lyall and produced by the US branch of Black Dog Films and RSA Films.

+The video features a female and a male figure against a black background while various separate videos play inside their silhouettes.
+Throughout the video they can be seen running, jumping, and falling down.
+At the end of the video, the two figures come together.

 The video is a combination of elements taken from the visuals for "Swoon" and "Dissolve" in the album's accompanying film.

 Gavin Free stated on episode 215 of the Rooster Teeth podcast that he worked on the music video.

 Chart performance

 "Swoon" debuted on the UK Dance Chart on 16 May 2010 at number 13, before falling to number 27 the following week.
 On 30 May 2010, the single fell to number 30, before climbing to number 22 on its fourth week in the chart.
 Upon release of the album, "Swoon" climbed to its current peak of number 12 as well as re-entering at number 88 on the UK Singles Chart.